sirajul-islam5/sirajul-islam5/README.md

 📈 I build projects in Power BI, SQL, and Excel by designing the problem, building the dataset, and delivering meaningful insights.
 🎯 Currently seeking entry-level opportunities in Analytics, Business Intelligence, Administration, or Operations.
 🐍 Currently expanding into Python for data analysis and automation.
-⚽ Football lover and a huge fan of the Spanish midfielder Pedri González.
+⚽ Football lover and a huge fan of Pedri González.

 ---